Wágner (footballer, born 1985)

-Wágner Ferreira dos Santos (born 29 January 1985), simply known as Wágner, is a Brazilian footballer who plays as an attacking midfielder for Vila Nova.
+Wágner Ferreira dos Santos (born 29 January 1985), simply known as Wágner, is a Brazilian former footballer who played as an attacking midfielder.

 Club career

 Born in Sete Lagoas, Minas Gerais, Wágner started his career at América Mineiro, where he shone along with Fred, an international Brazilian player, who, coincidentally, is again Wagner's colleague in Fluminense FC.
 Wágner went on to play for Cruzeiro, another team from Belo Horizonte.
 Cruzeiro sold Wágner to Al-Ittihad after a transfer fee of around €9 million in January 2007, but a clause in his contract allowed him to come back to Cruzeiro in June 2007 after Al-Ittihad could not finish paying his transfer fee.
 He was important in Al-Ittihad's championship run.
 On 7 August 2009 Championat.ru confirmed that Lokomotiv Moscow had acquired the Brazilian player, for 6 million euros.
-Three days later this move was confirmed by Nikolay Naumov, president of Lokomotiv.

 On 17 January 2011 he signed for Gaziantepspor for €3 million.

 After a feud with Gaziantepspor manager Abdullah Ercan, Wágner's contract was terminated by a mutual agreement.